mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.4/index.md

 | Traefik ForwardAuth | traefik-forward-auth | 0.3.2 | - chart: 0.3.2<br>- traefik-forward-auth: 3.0.2 |
 | Velero | velero | 3.1.5 | - chart: 3.1.5<br>- velero: 1.5.2 |

+## Known Issues

+### Konvoy migration preserves providerIDs

+Previously, attempting to migrate existing 1.8 clusters to 2.1 ended in failure due to providerID issues with the migration.
+The problem occurred when migrating a 1.8 cluster with a cloud-provider that assigned providerIDs to each node.
+Originally, we would replace these with D2iQ IDs, but now we preserve the providerIDs so that these migrations succeed.

 ## Additional resources

 For more information about working with native Kubernetes, see the [Kubernetes documentation][kubernetes-doc].